Skip to main content

 Monday, August 11, 2014

-Back to school health tips
+Back-to-school health tips

 Children and parents are gearing up for the start of another school year.
 Preparation for the hallways means shopping for backpacks, clothes and other school supplies.
 While these items are all part of a successful learning experience, making sure your children are healthy in all capacities should be the highest priority.
 Ensuring the health of your children will help them succeed and help put you at ease.